Our View: Broadband is a lifesaver in COVID crisis

 In one of the last pieces of emergency business conducted in a coronavirus-shortened legislative session, lawmakers agreed to put a $15 million bond issue on the ballot this fall.
 That’s a step in the right direction, but not nearly enough to meet our infrastructure needs.

 The ConnectMe Authority, a state agency that promotes the expansion of broadband, estimates that it would cost between $150 million and $450 million in public and private investment to serve every part of the state.
-State funds, like the money that would be raised by the bond issue, would draw federal matching funds and together would be used to make projects more palatable to private investors.
+Not all of that has to come from taxpayers.
+State funds, like the money that would be raised by the bond issue, would draw federal matching funds would be used to attract private partners.
 Maine can multiply its investment, but we can’t just wait for the private sector to figure this out.

 It’s ironic that the thing that has so clearly illustrated the need for broadband access – the COVID-19 outbreak – is also creating an economic downturn that will make it harder to come up with the money.
 It would be a mistake, however, to let us fall further behind.